-Durand pondered the proposal for a while, before realising there was an opportunity to stage an endurance race allowing manufacturers to prove the worth of their road going vehicles to an expectant public.
+Durand pondered the proposal for a while, before realising there was an opportunity to stage an endurance race allowing manufacturers to prove the worth of their road-going cars to an expectant public.
 Discussions were quickly convened with ACO president Gustave Singher, journalist Charles Faroux and several other officials, and the basic proposal was agreed.
 Faroux advocated a 24 hour race and was tasked with drawing up the rules and regulations.

 On May 26, 1923, a field of 33 cars of 18 different makes headed off for their round-the-clock adventure.
 Lagache and Léonard ran out as winners in their Chenard-Walker, covering a distance of 1,732 miles at an average of just over 57mph.
 No fewer than 30 of 33 starters crossed the finish line, which must rank as an all-time record for the event.

 By 1932, further change was deemed necessary.
 The revisions of three years previously had failed to solve the problems of the narrowness of the roads as they approached the town, subjecting the drivers and watching public to needless risks as a result.
-In response, the ACO bought land near the pits and created a new link road, which exited onto the Mulsanne Straight at a new corner, Terte Rouge.
-Built to latest standards, the new section featured raised earth banking to protect the spectators and included a fast right-hander to start the lap and a series of sweeping 'S' bends.
+Equally, the ever expanding Le Mans suburbs meant it was becoming increasingly desirable to re-route the course away from housing.
+In response, the ACO bought land near the pits and created a new 1.505 km link road, which exited onto the Mulsanne Straight at a new corner, Terte Rouge.
+Built to latest contemporary standards, the new section featured raised earth banking to protect the spectators and included a fast right-hander to start the lap and a series of sweeping 'S' bends.
 The iconic Dunlop bridges were also erected at this time.

 Racing continued through the 1930s, with the race gaining an ever-increasing audience as its importance grew.
-The outbreak of war meant that 1939's event was the last for a decade; at war's end France concentrated on getting back on its feet and it wasn't until 1948 that work began on restoring racing.
-While the roads themselves were in perfect condition for racing, the ravages of war meant all of the buildings and grandstands needed rebuilding.
-Bars, restaurants and shops sprung up around the circuit and the 'village' of Le Mans was born.
+The outbreak of war meant that the 1939 event was the last for a decade; at war's end France concentrated on getting back on its feet and it wasn't until 1948 that work began on restoring racing.
+While the roads themselves were in a good enough condition for racing, the ravages of war meant all of the buildings and grandstands needed rebuilding first.
+Bars, restaurants and shops soon sprung up around the circuit and the 'village' of the Le Mans circuit was born.

 The revival of racing nearly came to an abrupt halt in 1955, when Le Mans was the venue of the worst crash in motor racing history.
 The exact cause is a subject of conjecture and debate to this day, but the outcome was no less tragic for its confusing circumstances.
-What is known is that the Mercedes of Pierre Levegh collided with the Austin Healey of Lance Macklin, possibly as it attempted to manoeuvre past the Jaguar of Mike Hawthorn which was slowing to enter the pits.
-Levegh lost control, slammed into the banking before somersaulting through the air and into the crowd.
+What is known is that the Mercedes of Pierre Levegh collided with the Austin Healey of Lance Macklin, possibly as it attempted to manoeuvre past the Jaguar of Mike Hawthorn as it slowed to enter the pits.
+Levegh lost control and slammed into the banking, before the Mercedes somersaulted through the air and into the crowd.
 Levegh was killed along with 83 spectators and a great many more were injured, some horribly, by the flying wreckage.

 It was a disaster of gigantic proportions.
 Mercedes withdrew from the race, which continued on with an almost callous disregard for the tragedy; much criticism was levelled at Faroux as race director, though he justified his decision to continue by pointing out that stopping the event would only have served to draw crowds to the accident scene, clogging up exits to the circuit and hampering rescue operations.
 Whatever, it was without doubt motor racing's darkest day.